1031 Exchange Gold, Silver & Numismatic Coins [Ultimate Guide]

 Precious metals are, well, precious.
-Gold, silver, and even historic coins are some of the oldest representations of wealth that currently holds value in the world today.
-While gold, silver, and coins come in all shapes and sizes, extensive collections or large individual pieces can warrant huge cash sales to the right buyer.
+Gold, silver, and even historic coins are some of the oldest representations of wealth.
+They currently hold value in the world today.
+Gold, silver, and coins come in all shapes and sizes.
+Extensive collections or large individual pieces can warrant huge cash sales to the right buyer.

-Knowing this, investors with large reserves of precious metals will likely encounter a huge capital gain once the collection is sold.
-Although this is certainly exciting, it often becomes a little less so once capital gains taxes are paid on the sale of gold, silver, or numismatic coins.
+Knowing this, investors with large reserves of precious metals will likely encounter a huge capital gain.
+This is once you are able to sell the collection.
+Although this is certainly exciting, it often becomes a little less.
+This is when capital gains taxes are payable on the sale of gold, silver, or numismatic coins.

 Thankfully, modern IRS codes allow for large private property sales to defer capital gains tax with a 1031 exchange.
-In a 1031 exchange, a new property is purchased with the proceeds of the sale, so that investors essentially “trade” their assets, rather than pay capital gains taxes.
+In a 1031 exchange, a new property is purchasable with the proceeds of the sale.
+This is so that investors essentially “trade” their assets, rather than pay capital gains taxes.

 In this quick guide, we will outline the steps to 1031 exchange gold, silver, or numismatic coins.
-With this, the reinvent potential is limitless, and we will showcase mineral rights and royalties as one of the best possible private property purchases.
+With this, the reinvent potential is limitless.
+We will showcase mineral rights and royalties as one of the best possible private property purchases.

 How to Sell Your Gold, Silver, or Numismatic Coins

-With this said, legitimate sales must be completed with proper paperwork if you are hoping to utilize a 1031 exchange.
+With this, legitimate you must complete the sale with proper paperwork if you are hoping to utilize a 1031 exchange.
 While this is somewhat obvious, it is important to remember that legal sales to legitimate sellers are going to be the best way to maximize the sale of gold, silver, or numismatic coins.

 Determining the Value of Your Gold, Silver, or Numismatic Coins

 Everyone knows gold, silver, and coins are valuable, but how valuable?
-While numismatic coins are generally valued far and beyond their original face value, first-time sellers may have a difficult time determining the approximate value of newly inherited or acquired precious metal products.
+Numismatic values of coins are generally far and beyond their original face value.
+That’s why first-time sellers may have a difficult time determining the approximate value of new metal products.

 Gold, silver, and numismatic coins are generally valued by the following considerations: